Abdullah bin Nasser Al Thani (prime minister): Career

 Al Thani joined the Qatari military and was appointed as patrol officer at rescue police section in 1985.
 In 1989, he was appointed as security officer for stadiums at the capital security section.
 Then he became assistant commander for the support brigade in the emergency police section.
 He was appointed as commander for special operations brigade in the special security force department and as commander for the special unit of the special security force department.
 On 28 December 2001, he was named assistant director for the special security force department for operations affairs.
 In September 2004, he was promoted to the rank of brigadier general.

-After serving in different posts in the government, on 15 February 2005, he was appointed Minister of State for Interior Affairs.
-He was named as Prime Minister on 26 June 2013 in a cabinet reshuffle, replacing Hamad bin Jassim Al Thani in the post.
+On 15 February 2005, he was appointed Minister of State for Interior Affairs, after serving in different posts in the government.
+He was named as prime minister on 26 June 2013 in a cabinet reshuffle, replacing Hamad bin Jassim Al Thani in the post.
 He was also named as Minister of the Interior in the same cabinet reshuffle, succeeding Abdullah bin Khalid Al Thani as interior minister.
 His tenure ended on 28 January 2020.

-He serves as the chairman of the 2022 FIFA World Cup Supreme Committee for Delivery & Legacy.
+He served as the chairman of the 2022 FIFA World Cup Supreme Committee for Delivery & Legacy.
 A number of media outlets criticized his meeting with Fathi Hamad, a Hamas political leader, in April 2013, and speculated the risks of terrorist acts occurring at the 2022 World Cup.
-However, before the event took off, The ICSS (International Centre for Sport Security) assisted the State of Qatar for the safety and security concerns regarding the big sporting event, making sure the event is hosted with no obstacles in terms of safety of fans attending the event.
-The nation has been able to capitalize on unique relevant expertise in the security field as one of the countries with the lowest crime rates in the world (reported by the US Department of state that there have been no terrorism related activity in the country since 2020).
-“We have developed the safety and security handbook and guidelines for global and continental sports federation, conducted country threat and risk assessments for international tournaments and together with the United Nations Office of Counter Terrorism (UNOCT), in partnership with the United Nations Interregional Crime and Justice Research Institute (UNICRI), the United Nations Alliance of Civilizations (UNAOC)” said Mr. Steven Fleming, Head of Sport Event Security of the ICSS.
-The ICSS has also been co-leading the UN Global Programme on the Security of Major Sporting Events and the Use of Sport to Prevent Violent Extremism.